Surnames by country: Sinosphere

-In modern Chinese, Japanese, Korean, Taiwanese, and Vietnamese, the family name is placed before the given names, although this order may not be observed in translation.
-Generally speaking, Chinese, Korean, and Vietnamese names do not alter their order in English (Mao Zedong, Kim Jong-il, Ho Chi Minh) and Japanese names do (Kenzaburō Ōe).
+In modern Chinese, Japanese, Korean, Taiwanese, and Vietnamese, traditional personal name is followed the Eastern order, with the family name is placed before the given names, although this order may not be observed in translation.
+Generally speaking, Chinese, Korean, and Vietnamese names do not alter their order in English (such as Mao Zedong and Chiang Kai-shek; Kim Jong-il and Park Chung Hee; Ho Chi Minh and Ngo Dinh Diem) but Japanese names do (Shinzo Abe).
 However, numerous exceptions exist, particularly for people born in English-speaking countries such as Yo-Yo Ma.

-This is sometimes systematized: in all Olympic events, the athletes of the People's Republic of China list their names in the Chinese ordering, while Chinese athletes representing other countries, such as the United States, use the Western ordering.
-(In Vietnam, the system is further complicated by the cultural tradition of addressing people by their given name, usually with an honorific.
-For example, Phan Văn Khải is properly addressed as Mr. Khải, even though Phan is his family name.)
+This is sometimes systematized but not all are conformant: